contextfreeinfo/rio/README.md

 ## Goal

-A script-feeling, safe, naturally compatible replacement for C, with no runtime nor std lib of its own.
+A safe, tiny, flexible, systemsy, data-friendly, functional-first language, with no runtime nor std lib of its own.

 See also my [YouTube channel called Context Free](https://www.youtube.com/channel/UCS4FAVeYW_IaZqAbqhlvxlA) where I discuss programming languages, including things I think about while working on Rio.

 ## Description

+NOTE: These examples are out of date.
+I've been redoing things on other branches.
+Maybe I'll merge back to main someday.

 For an example, here's a Rio script: